chmaha/ReaClassical/install_instructions.md

 3. Search for "ReaClassical" and install the main ReaClassical package and any jsfx plugins (my "RCPlugs" are highly recommended for classical work).
 4. Use the ReaClassical project template for your new projects (you can set this in the REAPER preferences) and change to the ReaClassical theme (Options > Themes).
 5. Set up keyboard shortcuts in the actions list (? shortcut) as desired.

-## For updating an existing install of ReaClassical:

-1. Sync ReaPack to get the latest version of ReaClassical scripts.
-2. Download the latest portable install as per the instructions above (it will create a new ReaClassical folder with a year + quarter suffix e.g. "ReaClassical_23Q2").
-3. Copy across any updated files/settings to your previous install's resource path as described in the [release notes](https://raw.githubusercontent.com/chmaha/ReaClassical/main/release_notes.pdf).
-4. Restart REAPER.

 ### Notes